Level: Advanced (Level 3)Awarding Body: Edexcel

-The Examination Board is Edexcel.
-Students will be studying 18 units over the course of two years, including:
+The Examination Board is Pearson Edexcel.
+Students will be studying 13 units over the duration of two years, including:

 Unit 2 Working in Health and Social Care – (Externally Assessed))

-Unit 1: Developing Effective Communication in Health and Social Care
+Unit 4 Enquiries into Current Research in Health and Social Care –

-Unit 6: Personal and Professional Development in Health and Social Care
+Unit 6 Work Experience in Health and Social Care

-Unit 7: Sociological Perspectives for Health and Social Care
+Unit 7 Principles of Safe Practice in Health and Social Care

-Unit 21: Nutrition for Health and Social Care
+Unit 16 Policy in Health and Social Care

 How is the course assessed?

-The BTEC Level 3 Extended Diploma in Health and Social Care is assessed through both external examinations and coursework.
+Pearson BTEC Level 3 National Extended Diploma in Health and Social Care is assessed through both external examinations and coursework.
 You will study 13 units in total.
 Units 1 to 8 is mandatory and there are 4 exam units.

-The BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A* A levels.
+The Pearson BTEC Level 3 Extended Diploma in Health and Social Care is equivalent to 3 A levels with a D*D*D* being equivalent to 3 A levels at grade A.

 What do I need to qualify for this course?

-Student interested in studying teaching at university need a grade 4 (C) in Mathematics
+Students interested in studying teaching at university (primary education) need a grade C in Mathematics

-Student interested in studying nursing at university need a grade 4 (C) in Science
+Students interested in studying nursing and social work at university need a grade C in Mathematics

-It is important to be interested in working in the caring field in the future and for students to have a caring nature.
+It is important to be interested in working in the caring field in the future and for students to have a caring nature including empathy.

 Who are the teachers?